 A Nurses license can come under discipline at various stages of the licensing process, or they can be denied a license based upon a complaint, an ethical violation, or criminal conviction.

 The Board may initiate an Investigation into a Nurse’s license for many reasons including sustaining a criminal arrest and/or conviction, or a complaint by a doctor, hospital, patient, or even an anonymous complaint.
-If you receive a letter, email, or phone call from an Investigator, please contact our office at (619) 237-6130 immediately, because there is a potential to resolve you matter during the investigation stage of your matter with the assistance of an experience and well respected nursing license defense attorney.
+If you receive a letter, email, or phone call from an Investigator, please contact our office at (619) 237-6130 immediately, because there is a potential to resolve your matter during the investigation stage of your matter with the assistance of an experienced and well-respected nursing license defense attorney.
 If a case is resolved during the Investigative Phase of a Board’s Action, the allegations against your license will not be published to the Board’s Website.

-If your matter is not resolved during the Accusation Phase there will be a OAH Hearing before the Office of Administrative Hearings.
+If your matter is not resolved during the Accusation Phase there will be an OAH Hearing before the Office of Administrative Hearings.
 Although the hearing is technically reported to be an “informal hearing,” it is not.
 There is a courtroom, there is an Administrative Law Judge, there are legal rules of evidence, and there is an Attorney from the Board with many years of experience.
-Nicole Irmer has eighteen years of experience defending clients in Court, not only before the Office of Administrative Hearings but also before both the California Superior Court and the United States Federal Court.
+Nicole Irmer has more than twenty years of experience defending clients in Court, not only before the Office of Administrative Hearings but also before both the California Superior Court and the United States Federal Court.